nczmoo/dcs100/readme.md

     x die
     x test all new sound
-    x remove _ from mob names in captions
+    x remove _ from mob names in captions x Sound config doesn't work on mobile x Slot buttons off center
+    x change chestCent to steps fom last chest and only show if a player has a key x paying <x>x instead of lines
     checkboxes look weird
     BUG? sound inconsistently playing on mobile?
+    pop up when entering dungeon and sltos fro the first time change the add reel to pullNum instead

     SOUND
         maybe voices when I go in and out (going dungeon crawling!)